 Come read about The Origin of The Worms Crawl in the Worms Crawl Out a.k.a.
 The Hearse Song.

 This article was posted on Thursday, June 29th, 2006 at 9:13 pm and is filed under American Kids Songs, British Children's Songs, Children's Songs, Countries & Cultures, English, Folk Songs, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, Languages, The Hearse Song, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply